OnkarBasu/Docker-big-data/README.md

 ---

-## 🐍 The Python Code (`main.py`)
+##  The Python Code (`main.py`)

 The script is split into three functions:

 **`fetch_stock_data(ticker)`**
-Does all the heavy lifting.
  It uses `yfinance` to pull 7 days of historical data for a given ticker, then calculates the summary stats.
 If anything goes wrong (bad ticker, network issue, rate limit), it catches the error, prints a message, and moves on without crashing.

 **`print_report(summaries)`**
 Takes all the results and prints them as a formatted table using `tabulate`.
 Also shows the exact time the report was generated.